-V. THE PSYCHOLOGICAL CLINIC, PRACTICUM, AND INTERNSHIP REQUIREMENTS
+V. THE CENTER FOR PSYCHOLOGICAL SERVICES, PRACTICUM, AND INTERNSHIP REQUIREMENTS

 REQUIREMENTS FOR CLINICAL PSYCHOLOGY STUDENTS